 Through the CADTH Common Drug Review (CDR) process, CADTH undertakes the review of drugs, and issues formulary listing recommendations to all federal, provincial, and territorial drug plans that participate in the CDR process (hereafter referred to as the "drug plans").
 The review process has a targeted performance metric of 180 calendar days from the time that an application is accepted for review to the date of issuing the embargoed Canadian Drug Expert Committee (CDEC) recommendation.
 Simplified descriptions of the main phases of the CDR process are subsequently provided.
-Please refer to the Procedure for the CADTH Common Drug Review for complete details.
+Please refer to the Procedures for the CADTH Common Drug Review and Interim Plasma Protein Product Review for complete details.

 1. Pre-submission Phase